 Besides working directly with partner countries, CTA is also collaborating with development organisations and the private sector in sharing lessons and opportunities to scale up index-based weather insurance for smallholder farmers.

-In Bonn, CTA's Director Michael Hailu and Senior Programme Coordinator Oluyede Ajayi will speak at a session on connecting insurance with farmers' needs, part of the conference on insurance organised by the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) in collaboration with CTA and the Syngenta Foundation for Sustainable Agriculture (SFSA).
+In Bonn, CTA's Director Michael Hailu and Senior Programme Coordinator Oluyede Ajayi spoke at a session on connecting insurance with farmers' needs, part of the conference on insurance organised by the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) in collaboration with CTA and the Syngenta Foundation for Sustainable Agriculture (SFSA).

 CTA also co-organised a conference on ‘Scaling-up agricultural adaptation through insurance: Bringing together insurance, big data and agricultural innovation’ in collaboration with CGIAR Programme on Climate Change and Food Security (CCAFS), Syngenta Foundation of Sustainable Agriculture, and the German KfW development bank.
 This took place on 14 May as part of the ongoing Subsidiary Body for Scientific and Technological Advice (SBSTA) of the United Nations Framework Convention on Climate Change.
 During the Conference, CTA will lead a parallel session on "Connecting agricultural insurance to meet farmers' needs – success stories and lessons".
 CTA's Director Michael Hailu and Senior Programme Coordinator Oluyede Ajayi spoke at various sessions during the conference.